wordproof/wordproof-timestamp/wordproof-timestamp/readme.txt

 6. WordProof Setup Wizard - Create a free Telos blockchain account.

 == Changelog ==

+= 2.1.0 =
+*Release date: October 12th, 2019*
+* Thanks to the Pull Request by Tomoharu, GetShifter.io users can now use WordProof by setting their custom domain.

 = 2.0.2 =
 *Release date: October 5th, 2019*